Cancer of the mouth

 In 3 days, without leaving home.

-Most oral cancers can be seen with the naked eye.
+Most oral cancers can be detected with the naked eye.
+The most common symptoms include:

 Do you have any of these symptoms?